csiro-data-school/python/_episodes/11-files.md

 ~~~
 {: .language-python}

-## Reading from a file
+## Reading from a File

-Recall that `open()` returns a file object after successfully open a file.
+Recall that `open()` returns a file object after successfully opening a file.
 This
 object can be used to read data from the file.
 The `readline()` method will be
 most useful to us here.
 It reads a single line from the file.
 Repeated calls to
 `readline()` will return subsequent lines in order until the end of the file is